Dock Spiders Everywhere!

 Fortunately, the mother dock spider didn’t bite my fingers.

 The female dock spider carries the egg sac in her fangs and pedipalps until she finds a suitable place to cover it with a protective web while she waits for the baby dock spiders to hatch.

-She then hangs around to guard the nest once the hundreds of babies emerge from the egg sac until they head off to explore the world around the cottage.
+The mother hangs around to guard the nest once the babies emerge from the egg sac until they head off to explore the world around the cottage.

-Dock spider have long fangs and powerful pedipalps that look like mandibles.
+Dock spiders have long fangs and powerful pedipalps that look like mandibles.
 They are capable of catching minnows and small insects.

 Dock spiders use venom to paralyze their prey.
 According to scientists, the poison wouldn’t be strong enough to significantly harm a person, unless the victim has an allergy to the spider venom.